-Requirements of law;
+Requirements of law; and

-Economists; and

-Subject matter experts.
+Other subject matter experts.

-The assumptions can be considered reasonable only if the impact of the stress(es) applied is significantly adverse and the occurrence of the stress(es) is plausible.

-When probability distributions are incorporated into a model, the actuary should be satisfied that the assumed distributions are appropriate relative to historical data but also consider the possibility of plausible extreme values.The actuary should also consider the possibility of simultaneous extreme values from multiple probability distributions.
+When probability distributions are incorporated into a model, the actuary should be satisfied that the assumed distributions and correlations are appropriate relative to historical information and anticipated future changes, and should also consider the possibility of plausible extreme values.
+In this regard, for each risk factor, the actuary should provide an explanation of the differences between the incidence of actual extreme events included in the historical data and the potential incidence of extreme events in the enterprise risk model.
+The various probability distributions and their related co-dependencies should recognize the possibility of simultaneous extreme values from multiple risk factors.

 Stress Testing and Scenario Testing

-When constructing a stress test or scenario test for insurer enterprise risk models , the actuary should be satisfied that the assumptions are reasonable by obtaining information from appropriate sources, such as:

-Management of the company being modelled;

-Knowledgeable persons at the company;

-The company’s business plan and/or past or current own risk and solvency assessments regarding how the company will function during a catastrophic event;

-External industry experts;

-Requirements of law;

-Economists; and

-Subject matter experts.

-The assumptions can be considered reasonable only if the impact of the stress(es) applied is significantly adverse and the occurrence of the stress(es) is plausible.

-In relation to the stress test or the scenario test the actuary should disclose:
+In relation to stress tests or scenario tests, the actuary should disclose:

 The significant assumptions used in the stress test or the scenario test, including the actions assumed to be taken by management; and

-Any known limitations of the stress test or the scenario test and an assessment of the potential impact of these limitations on results.
+Any known limitations of the stress test or the scenario test and include an assessment of the potential impact of these limitations on results.

-Assessing Consistency Among Models – Multiple models and multiple stress tests or scenario tests are often developed for the same entity (e.g. accounting requirements, regulatory valuation, risk evaluation to determine capital needs).
+Assessing Consistency Among Models – Multiple models and multiple stress tests or scenario tests are often developed for different purposes for the same insurer (e.g., accounting requirements, regulatory valuation, or risk evaluation to determine capital needs).

-The actuary should assess the reasons for and the impact of using multiple models and multiple stress tests or scenario tests and provide a reconciliation of any material differences.
+Where practical, the actuary should assess the reasons for and the impact of using multiple models and multiple stress tests or scenario tests and provide an explanation of any material differences in results.

 Communication

-Disclosures in the Report – In addition to complying with ISAP 1 Section 3.
+Disclosures – In addition to complying with ISAP 1 Section 3.
+Communication and ISAP 1A Section 3.
 Communication, the actuary should disclose in the report:

-Any significant inconsistency that exists between the organization’s financial strength, risk profile, and risk environment as identified in 2.1.1. and the organization’s own risk management system as identified in 2.1.2.
+Any significant inconsistency that exists between the insurer’s financial strength, risk profile, business management, and risk environment as identified in 2.1.1. and the insurer’s own risk management framework and approach as identified in 2.1.2.
 (2.1.3.);

-The reconciliation between experience data and potential extreme adverse values in the risk models and stress tests and scenario tests (2.3.2.);
+An explanation of the differences between experience data and potential extreme adverse values in the risk model (2.3.3.);

-The reconciliation between the experience data and the incidence of multiple extreme events in the enterprise risk model (2.3.2.);
+An explanation of the differences between the experience data and the incidence of multiple extreme events in the enterprise risk model (2.3.3.);

-The significant assumptions used in the stress test or scenario test, including the actions assumed to be taken by management (2.4.2.a.);
+The significant assumptions used in the stress test or scenario test, including the actions assumed to be taken by management (2.4.1.a.);